t4mpr/ctf-writeups/MetaCTF-Walkthroughs/README.md

 For this, we use yet another incredible tool - [RdpCacheStitcher](https://github.com/BSI-Bund/RdpCacheStitcher)

 This can be quite time consuming to piece together all of these individual frames to get a full picture.
-Here is a screen-shot of this [RdpCacheStitcher](https://github.com/BSI-Bund/RdpCacheStitcher) for context
+Here is a screen-shot of this [RdpCacheStitcher](https://github.com/BSI-Bund/RdpCacheStitcher) session for context

 ![rdp](images/remote_data_pwnage_4.png)